the-turing-way/the-turing-way/book/website/afterword/data-usage-statement.md

 - All advertising features are disabled.
 - We do not send user IDs to Google.
 - We do not share any collected data with Google beyond what is required of us to ["maintain and protect the Google Analytics service."](https://business.safety.google/adsprocessorterms/)
-- IP addresses are now anonymized per default.
+- Note that, in the latest Google Analytics version, IP addresses are now anonymized per default.

 By implementing these measures, we hope to somewhat mitigate the adverse effects of Google Analytics while we transition to a better tool.